-In 2017 The Duke Endowment invested grant dollars with CROSS/CCRM to allow us to expand our infrastructure to reach beyond Washington County, into more communities in the historic Albemarle region of northeastern North Carolina.
+In 2017 The Duke Endowment invested grant dollars with CRM to allow us to expand our infrastructure to reach beyond Washington County, into more communities in the historic Albemarle region of northeastern North Carolina.
 In order to attain our goal of helping more homeowners living in poverty, we must grow our teams, open more mission centers, and increase our presence throughout the region.

 In 2017 we conducted a survey of the homeowners served over the course of a 2 year period.